Ronmi/react-promise-visualizer/README.md

 - `className`: The css class of the container.
 The container will be a `span`.
 - `provider`: See next section.
-- `duration`: After the promise is resolved/rejected, the visualizer will keep show for a short period.
+- `duration`: After the promise is resolved/rejected, the visualizer will keep showing for a short period.
 It is controlled by this property.

 # Provider

 A provider returns react components representing state of promise.
 The default implementation uses svg images and css animation.
-You can easily write your own in seconds: it's nothing but an object with three function: `done()`, `failed()` nd `running()`, each represents a dirrerent state.
+You can easily write your own in seconds: it's nothing but an object with three function: `done()`, `failed()` nd `running()`, each represents a different state.

 ```js
 var myProvider = {